nielshojen/WorkSpaceOneImporter/README.md

 ```

 ---
-### yaml format preferred
+### yaml format in recipes
-More recipes for this processor are available in [my recipe repo](ws1) and those are in yaml format as that is easier to use.
+My ws1 recipes are in yaml format thanks to the convincing examples from [Graham Pughs recipes](https://github.com/autopkg/grahampugh-recipes/tree/main#wait-these-are-all-yaml-files).
+His [plist-yaml-plist conversion tool](https://github.com/grahampugh/plist-yaml-plist) has helped me as well, especially when writing new recipes.

 ___
 Create a recipe override like this first (if you prefer plist format):
 ```autopkg make-override SuspiciousPackage.ws1.recipe```